rubund/graywolf/README.md

 Test
 ----

-After "make", you can run the test suite:
+After "make", you can run the test suite: (unfortunately, the test will not work on 32-bit architectures yet)

 ```
 make test